Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: Convergence Analysis

-The following lemma then bounds the model differences in the real sequence and the virtual sequence. \begin{lemma} The difference of the real global model and the virtual global model is bounded as follows
+To sum up, $t - \psi_i(t) \leq \max\{\Delta - \omega, \Omega\}$ \end{proof} The following lemma then bounds the model differences in the real sequence and the virtual sequence. \begin{lemma} The difference of the real global model and the virtual global model is bounded as follows

 For each client $i$, the difference of its local model and the virtual global model is bounded as follows